Protecting Yourself Against Scams: Now And Always

 • Hang up and call Summit yourself.
 Many times, the caller will try to pressure you or scare you into sharing information.
 Hang up the phone and call your financial institution to verify (or report) the suspicious activity.

 • Check out anyone that claims to be from a government agency.
-Use the official list of U.S. federal grant-making agencies to confirm it's legit.
+Use the to confirm it's legit.

 • Know you’ll never need to pay a fee for a government grant.
 Be suspicious of any so-called government agency requesting a processing fee.